ChromiaProject/vector-db-extension/README.md

         - "net.postchain.gtx.extensions.vectordb.VectorDBQueryComputeEngine"
       vector_db_extension:
         query_compute:
-            timeout_ms: 3000 # Optional: Timeout used for both compute and validate.
-Default is 3000ms.
+            timeout_seconds: 3 # Optional: Timeout used for both compute and validate.
+Default is 3.
 ```

 Then use the [Rell library](#query-compute-library) to request query computations.

 #### Compute embeddings

-**⚠️ Warning:** This feature is experimental and not ready for production use.
-It is a proof of concept and may change in the future.

 The extension supports computing embeddings via the hybrid compute infrastructure by calling an
 external service and then executing a Rell function with the results.
 Update the blockchain configuration to enable this: